Lykkedk/SuperPlayer-v8.0.0---SamplerateChanger-v1.0.0/README.md

 When you are ready and everything is working, **try the alsa_cdsp method also**, and choose for yourself what you like best!\
 When you load, either by onboot.lst or by ```tce-load -i superplayer-alsa_cdsp-v8.0.0.tcz```, the asound.conf are modified\
-and it might be necessary to edit it to youre card, soundcard, dac etc... again, just like we did at the beginning.
+and it might be necessary to edit it to youre card, soundcard, dac etc... again, just like we did at the beginning.\
+The **squeezelite output must be set to camilladsp** for native alsa method (look at pictures) - at the pCP webinterface.

 ```cat /etc/asound.conf```
 ```